Infection Control OSHA Focus 2021 | 2 CEs/ credit hours

 - Understand an office infection control program in a dental office

-Infection Control OSHA Focus is designed to meet 2019 general dental board license renewal requirements and is approved by the Dental Board of California for 2019-2020, for review of IC topics.
-Includes Bloodborne Pathogens Hazard Communication, best IC practices, CDC and OSHA guidelines, and various topic updates through 2019.
+Infection Control OSHA Focus is updated to meet 2021-22 general dental board license renewal requirements and is approved by the Dental Board of California for 2021-2022, for review of all IC topics including COVID-19 guidance.
+Includes Bloodborne Pathogens Hazard Communication, best IC practices, CDC and OSHA guidelines including COVID-19, and various topic updates through 2021.
 Reviews sterilization technique, chain of infection control, current topics, provides useful resources, and the law.
 New updates for Tuberculosis management & dental unit water line.
-And more interactivity.
-Additional staff resources are included in this edition.
-Suitable for all members of the dental team.
+COVID Guidance in Dental Settings is CDC current information for patient & staff safety.
+Suitable for all members of the dental team especially clinicians.

 Academy of General Dentistry nationally approved CE provider (#373218) in all states (except for New York Infection Control 4 CE initial registration course) including California RP #5100.